brainfair/awesome-flux-infra/README.md

 # Flux2 Infra repository

-This repository contains infrastructure applications and addons that can be installed inside Kubernetes with FluxCD.
+This repository provides a collection of infrastructure applications and add-ons intended for deployment within Kubernetes clusters using FluxCD.
+Note: This repository serves as a boilerplate and reference implementation.
+All configurations should be reviewed, adapted, and validated based on your specific requirements and environment.
+Do not deploy this setup directly into production without proper customization and testing.

 # Table of Contents